OH1KK/KiwiSDR-iframe-extension/README.md

 iframe extension is merged in to KiwiSDR main code from version KiwiSDR_v1.371.
 This extension is not needed anymore.
-If you have installed this.
-Uninstall it before upgrading to KiwiSDR >= v1.371
+If you have installed iframe extension from this repository, uninstall this extenstion before upgrading to KiwiSDR >= v1.371.
+Otherwise KiwiSDR compile might fail.

 THIS EXTENSION IS DEPRECATED AND UNMAINTAINED.
 THIS EXTENSION IS DEPRECATED AND UNMAINTAINED.